dreibh/hipercontracer/README.md

 Notes:

 - Make sure to specify a Measurement ID range, or a time range.
 Otherwise, the Query tool will export **everything**!
 - The output is in the same format as the originally written HiPerConTracer results.
-See the manpage "hipercontracer" for all options, including a description of the results file formats!
+See the [manpage of "hipercontracer"](https://github.com/dreibh/hipercontracer/blob/master/src/hipercontracer.1) for all options, including a description of the results file formats: ```man hipercontracer```
-- You can use extension .gz for GZip, .bz for BZip2, .xz for XZ, or none for uncompressed output!
+- You can use the extension .gz for GZip, .bz for BZip2, .xz for XZ, or none for uncompressed output!

 ### Example 2
 Export all Ping data of Measurement ID #1000 to ping.hpct.gz (GZip-compressed data file):
 ```
+hpct-query ~/testdb-users-mariadb-researcher.conf \
-hpct-query ~/testdb-users-mariadb-researcher.conf ping -o ping.hpct.gz --from-measurement-id 1000 --to-measurement-id 1000
+   ping -o ping.hpct.gz \
+   --from-measurement-id 1000 --to-measurement-id 1000
 ```

 ### Example 3
 Export all Traceroute data of Measurement ID #1000 to traceroute.hpct.bz2 (BZip2-compressed data file), with verbose logging:
 ```
+hpct-query ~/testdb-users-mariadb-researcher.conf \
-hpct-query ~/testdb-users-mariadb-researcher.conf traceroute -o traceroute.hpct.bz2 --loglevel 0 --from-measurement-id 1000 --to-measurement-id 1000
+   traceroute -o traceroute.hpct.bz2 --loglevel 0 \
+   --from-measurement-id 1000 --to-measurement-id 1000
 ```

 ### Example 4
 Export all Traceroute data from 2023-09-22 00:00:00 to traceroute.hpct.xz (XZ-compressed data file), with verbose logging:
 ```
+hpct-query ~/testdb-users-mariadb-researcher.conf \
-hpct-query ~/testdb-users-mariadb-researcher.conf traceroute -o traceroute.hpct.xz --verbose --from-time "2023-09-22 00:00:00"
+   traceroute -o traceroute.hpct.xz --verbose \
+   --from-time "2023-09-22 00:00:00"
 ```

 ### Example 5
 Export all Traceroute data from time interval [2023-09-22 00:00:00, 2023-09-23 00:00:00) to traceroute.hpct.xz (XZ-compressed data file):
 ```
+hpct-query ~/testdb-users-mariadb-researcher.conf \
-hpct-query ~/testdb-users-mariadb-researcher.conf traceroute -o traceroute.hpct.xz --verbose --from-time "2023-09-22 00:00:00" --to-time "2023-09-23 00:00:00"
+   traceroute -o traceroute.hpct.xz --verbose \
+   --from-time "2023-09-22 00:00:00" --to-time "2023-09-23 00:00:00"
 ```
 Note: data for time stamp 2023-09-23 00:00:00 will **not** be included, only data for time stamps **less than** 2023-09-23 00:00:00, i.e.&nbsp;data within the time interval [to-time, from-time).
 This ensures the possibility to e.g.&nbsp;export daily batches without having the same value included in two files!